It seems lately that a lot of people who want a children’s picture book ghostwritten for them aren’t quite sure what they’re getting for their money.

 So, if you’re thinking of hiring a ghostwriter for a picture book, the ghost will WRITE the story for you.

-If you’re self-publishing, you’ll be responsible to research and hire an illustrator to create the illustrations for the story.
-Although, I offer my clients a list of illustrators.
+If you’re self-publishing, you’ll be responsible for researching and hiring an illustrator to create the illustrations for the story.
+Although I offer my clients a couple of vetted illustrators and have created Writers on the Move Self-Publishing Service, which provides A-Z help through publishing.

 If you’re traditionally publishing, the publishing house that gives you a contract will have the illustrations created for you.

-I’ve actually decided to add some information pertaining to this on my Ghostwriting Page on the site.
+I’ve added some information about this on my Ghostwriting Page, too.

 2. Do picture book ghostwriters offer story and illustration packages?